Mighty Throw Barbarian Endgame Build Guide

 - Note that this is only possible if the "Bash Cleaves" affix is tempered on a weapon, as this allows Combat Bash to activate per enemy hit, instead of per cast.

-- Use Call of the Ancients pretty much whenever it is off cooldown for more damage and Fury generation.
+- Use Call of the Ancients or Wrath of the Berserker pretty much whenever it is off cooldown for more damage and Fury generation.

 - Against Bosses: Since these are typically single-target fights, Bash needs to score 4 Critical Strikes before it grants its guaranteed Overpower.
 In most cases, this means the ratio of Bash to Mighty Throw casts becomes 4:1.
 Alternatively, for maximizing pulses from Fighter's Mighty Throw, a 1:1 ratio may also be used.